Mexican Football Federation: Mexico national team

-The first Mexican national team was established in 1923, its first match was that same year with a victory against Guatemala and its first international participation was in the 1928 Olympic Football Tournament in Amsterdam.

-The national team has participated in the FIFA World Cup 17 times, the first participation was in the first edition in Uruguay 1930 playing the opening match against France.
-The best participations are reaching the quarterfinals (1970 and 1986) both as hosts.
+The first Mexico national team was established in 1923, it played its first-ever match that same year, defeating Guatemala 2–1 at home in Mexico City.
+Its first official international appearance was in the 1928 Olympic Games in Amsterdam.
+Mexico has qualified for the FIFA World Cup eighteen times, the first appearance was in the first edition (1930), and also playing the opening match against France.
+The team's best performance was reaching the quarter-finals twice (1970 and 1986), both as hosts.

-The first senior titles achieved by the national team were in the football tournament in the multi-sport event of the Central American and Caribbean Games, winning two gold medals (1935 and 1938).

-The first official senior titles achieved by the national team were in the NAFC Championship, winning both editions (1947 and 1949).
+Mexico won its first two senior titles at the Central American and Caribbean Games (1935 and 1938).
+Mexico won its first two official senior titles organized by a FIFA-recognized confederation at the NAFC Championship (1947 and 1949).

-After the merger of the NAFC and CCCF, Mexico was one of the founding members of CONCACAF in 1961, winning its first title in the new North American confederation in the 1965 CONCACAF Championship.
+After the merger of NAFC and CCCF in 1961 to form CONCACAF, Mexico was one of its founding members.
+It participated in the 1963 CONCACAF Championship — the first continental competition organized by CONCACAF for senior national teams — and won its first CONCACAF title in the 1965 CONCACAF Championship.

-Mexico is also the only non-UEFA or CONMEBOL member national team to win an official senior title organized by FIFA, winning the 1999 FIFA Confederations Cup at home, after defeating Brazil 4–3 in the final.
+Mexico is the only non-UEFA or CONMEBOL national team to win an official global senior competition organized by FIFA, winning the 1999 FIFA Confederations Cup as hosts, defeating Brazil 4–3.

-The honours of the senior national team consists of 16 official titles: 1 FIFA Confederations Cup, 12 CONCACAF Championship/Gold Cup, 1 CONCACAF Cup and 2 NAFC Championship.
+Mexico has won eighteen official senior titles: one FIFA Confederations Cup, 13 CONCACAF Championship/Gold Cup titles, one CONCACAF Nations League, one CONCACAF Cup and two NAFC Championship titles.

 Mexico women's national team

-The first women's national team was originally established in 1963, but its first FIFA-recognized match was in 1991.
-Its first match was in 1970 with a victory against Austria, although its first FIFA-recognized match was in the 1991 CONCACAF Women's Championship against USA.

-The women's national team has participated in the FIFA Women's World Cup 3 times, the first participation was in USA 1999.
+The first women's national team was originally established in 1963, but officially played its first FIFA-recognized match was in 1991.
+The first match was in 1970, defeating Austria 9–0 in Italy, although its first FIFA-recognized match was in the 1991 CONCACAF Women's Championship against United States.
+The women's national team has qualified for the FIFA Women's World Cup three times, the first appearance was in 1999.

-The first senior titles achieved by the women's national team were in the football tournament in the Central American and Caribbean Games, winning three gold medals (2014, 2018 and 2023).

-They also won the gold medal in the 2023 Pan American Games.
+The women's national team has won five senior titles, winning four gold medals at the Central American and Caribbean Games (2014, 2018, 2023 and 2026), and also won the gold medal in the 2023 Pan American Games.

-Mexico olympic team
+Mexico Olympic team

-The under-23 team/olympic team, is an intermediate category between the senior team and the youth teams.
+The under-23 team/Olympic team, is an intermediate category between the senior team and the youth teams.
 Implemented by FIFA since 1992 to participate in the Olympic Football Tournament to replace amateur teams.

-The under-23 team won the gold medal in the 2012 Olympic Football Tournament in London and bronze medal in the 2020 Olympic Football Tournament in Tokyo.
+The under-23 team has qualified for the Olympic Games six times.
+The team have been Olympic medalists twice, winning the gold medal at the 2012 Olympic Games in London, defeating 2–1 Brazil, and also winning the bronze medal at the 2020 Olympic Games in Tokyo, defeating the hosts Japan 3–1.